cccbr/runningatower/content/docs/040-finance/index.md

 - Likely travel times and distances, etc.

 The couple should be advised that if the bride arrives excessively late, ringing may not continue until her arrival and may be curtailed after the service.
-Consider setting an end time when ringing will finish by, particularly for ringing after a wedding.
-This gives certainty of the time when ringers can get away and helps get a band.
-This is useful to help co-ordinate when ringers are required at a few local churches on the same day.
+Consider setting an end time when ringing will finish, particularly for ringing after a wedding.
+This gives certainty of the time when ringers can get away and may help get a band.
+This is especially useful when ringers are required at a few local churches on the same day.

 ## Fees for other ringing

 Consider having fixed fees for:

-- Visiting bands
+- Visiting bands.

 - Funerals, possibly commensurate with that for weddings.

-- Quarter peals
+- Quarter peals.

-- Peals
+- Peals.

 These may be determined in consultation with the tower ***[authority](../170-glossary/#authority)***.
 If there are no fixed fees it is usual to expect voluntary donations from visiting bands and individuals.